revell-logo

 Understanding Scope Zeroing Chart Data

 A scope zeroing chart helps visualize bullet trajectory at different distances.
-Here’s how to interpret the data for common zero distances:
+These charts show how your bullet’s path relates to your line of sight, helping you understand holdover requirements at various ranges.
+Here’s how to interpret the data for common zero distances with .223/5.56 NATO ammunition:

 Distance (yards)25-Yard Zero50-Yard Zero100-Yard Zero